We move to questions to the Taoiseach.

 Why do we have a lower rate of water usage then?

 I listened to the Deputy's comments on Mercosur and his position sounds like a general objection to all free trade agreements.
-By their very nature, free trade between one part of the world and another, one country and another or between different continents requires transport costs.
+By its very nature, free trade between one part of the world and another, one country and another or between different continents requires transport costs.

 I spoke about emissions.